 The Spruce / Evgeniya Vlasova

-The river birch is a fast-growing tree that’s native to floodplains and other wet areas in the United States.
-It can reach 40 to 70 feet tall and 40 to 60 feet wide.
+The river birch is a fast-growing tree that adds on 30 inches in height every year.
+It is native to floodplains and other wet areas in the United States.
 It can handle heavy clay soil, poor drainage, and even semi-aquatic conditions, but it also can tolerate drier soil.
-However, it’s still best to mulch around the tree to shade the roots and retain soil moisture.
+Unlike other fast-growing trees, its branches are fairly break-resistant.
+Because the branches are drooping, they may require pruning for a walkway or driveway clearance.

 -